Anas436/Audio-Transcription-App/README.md

-# PDFGPT
+# Audio-Transcription-App

-This is a Python application that allows you to load a PDF and ask questions about it using natural language.
-The application uses a LLM to generate a response about your PDF.
-The LLM will not answer questions unrelated to the document.
+This is a Python application that allows you to load a Audio file and create transcription using natural language.
+The application uses a recently releases Whishper of OpenAI.
+The Whisper will not answer show any text unrelated to the Audio.

 ## How it works